IanHooper613/Employee-Tracker/README.md

   ## Installation
   I used the MySQL NPM package to connect to the database to perform queries.
   The Inquirer NPM package is needed to interact with the user via the command-line.
-  The following shows what to write at the command line in order to be able to run the application:
+  The following shows what to write at the command line first, in order to be able to run the application:

   * npm init